upbound/docs/content/spaces/troubleshooting.md

 _CannotCreateExternalResource failed to install release: unable to build kubernetes objects from release manifest: error validating "": error validating data: ValidationError(NetworkPolicy.spec): unknown field "ports" in io.k8s.api.networking.v1.NetworkPolicySpec_

 This error may be caused by running a Space on an earlier version of Kubernetes than is supported (`v1.26 or later`).
-To resolve this issue, upgrade the host Kubernetes cluster version to 1.26.
+To resolve this issue, upgrade the host Kubernetes cluster version to 1.25 or later.

 <!-- vale on -->